 Assessment methods include assignments, coursework and examinations.

 Our industry-standard facilities help you make the transition from the classroom into an employment setting.
-We have three suites that include an embedded systems lab, general electronics lab, and power and renewable energy lab.
+We have three suites that include an IoT/Embedded Systems lab, General Electronics lab, and Power and Renewable energy lab.

 Our embedded systems lab contains 25 high-end terminals that run cutting edge development tools that have been designed in conjunction with our sponsor, Renesas – the world’s leading supplier of microcontrollers.
 This sponsorship means our students are taught using the most up-to-date technologies and development tools.

 The power and renewable energy lab is where you will learn about the key components and construction skills involved in planning, designing, building and testing electronic circuits which are used in micro renewable energy systems.
 You will design and simulate your very own renewable systems, analyse performances and produce feasibility reports.
-Equipment you will find yourself using includes a photovoltaic solar energy unit, wind energy unit and lab-volt stations.
+Equipment you will find yourself using includes a Photovoltaic solar energy, Wind energy experimental stations and Lab-Volt stations.

-International applicants will need to have achieved an overall IELTS grade of 6.0 with a minimum score of 5.5 in each component.
+International applicants will need to have achieved an overall IELTS grade of 6.0 with a minimum score of 5.5 in each component or equivalent recognisable English language qualification.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.